englishtown/Respond/README.md

 Sure, a couple:

 - respond.update() : rerun the parser (helpful if you added a stylesheet to the page and it needs to be translated)
+- respond.process(link) : rerun the parser on <link rel="stylesheet"> element to work with dynamically loaded stylesheet
 - respond.mediaQueriesSupported: set to true if the browser natively supports media queries.
 - respond.getEmValue() : returns the pixel value of one em